fieldtrip/website/tutorial/beamformer.md

     headmodel = ft_prepare_headmodel(cfg, segmentedmri);

 {% include markup/warning %}
 If you want to do a beamformer source reconstruction on EEG data, you have to pay special attention to the EEG referencing.
-The forward model will be made with an common average reference (except in some rare cases like with bipolar iEEG electrode montages), i.e. the mean value over all electrodes is zero.
+The forward model will be made with a common average reference (except in some rare cases like with bipolar iEEG electrode montages), i.e. the mean value over all electrodes is zero.
 Consequently, this also has to be true in your data.

 Prior to doing the spectral decomposition with ft_freqanalysis you have to ensure with ft_preprocessing that all channels are re-referenced to the common average reference.